MichiganCOG/ViP/README.md

 ```
 python train.py --cfg_file models/c3d/config_train.yaml
 ```

+Additional examples can be found on our [wiki.](https://github.com/MichiganCOG/ViP/wiki)

 ## Development

 New models and datasets can be added without needing to rewrite any training, evaluation, or data loading code.